cloudspeech/houdini-talk/short-essay.md

 </scri-pt>
 ```

-This snippet means:
+That snippet means:

 load that big fat bundle _only_ when the user
 scrolled down _so much_ that script-with-a-dash is visible.

 Step 4: do-it-yourself, define the new behaviour &mdash; and just that,
-please &mdash; in plain old JavaScript:
+please, keep it simple &mdash; in plain old JavaScript:

 ```js
 class ScriPt extends HTMLElement {